 - If the data deletion request refers to non-YL related data (your events or newsletters, or data your received via your own online shop/webpage), it is then your responsibility to have this data deleted within 28 days (including emails, excel lists, word documents etc, but excluding invoices) in writing (e.g. email).

-- Please encourage Young Living members to contact Young Living Member Services regarding personal details that are in their Young Living account.
+- Please encourage Young Living Brand Partners or retail cutomers to contact Young Living Member Services regarding personal details that are in their Young Living account.

-- If you are a U.S. member or a member in any other YL market and have members or customers in Europe, note that you are required to follow the new data protection regime and document the steps you have taken.
+- If you are a U.S. Brand Partner or a Brand Partner in any other YL market and have members or customers in Europe, note that you are required to follow the new data protection regime and document the steps you have taken.

 - If you need data to perform the contract (i.e., name, address, telephone number, email …) and the customer wants their data deleted, inform them that they cannot have goods delivered without their data being kept.
 Members should contact Young Living Member Services regarding personal details that are in their Young Living account that could affect delivery of goods.
 They can also update their own information in the Virtual Office.